Turkey's reopening relieves restaurants but worries doctors | Health

 Turkey's reopening relieves restaurants but worries doctors

-Turkish restaurants reopened and many children returned to school on Tuesday after the government announced steps to ease COVID-19 curbs even as cases edged higher, raising concerns in the top medical association.
-On Monday evening, President Tayyip Erdogan lifted weekend lockdowns in low- and medium-risk cities and limited lockdowns to Sundays in those deemed higher risk under what he called a "controlled normalization".
+Turkish restaurants reopened and many children returned to school on Tuesday after the government announced steps to ease COVID-19 restrictions even as cases edged higher, raising concerns among the top medical association.
+On Monday evening, President Tayyip Erdogan lifted weekend lockdowns in low- and medium-risk cities and limited lockdowns to Sundays in those deemed higher risk under what he called a "controlled normalisation."

-Yet the moves come as new daily coronavirus cases rose to 9,891 on Monday, the highest since Jan.
-11 and up from 8,424 a day earlier, according to official data.
+Yet the moves come as new daily coronavirus cases rose to 11,837 on Tuesday, the highest since Jan.
+7 and up from 9,891 a day earlier, according to official data.
 Cases were around 6,000 in late January.
 "The number of mutant virus cases is increasingly rising.
-We do not see conditions to returning to an old 'normal'," the Turkish Medics' Association said on Twitter, calling for higher rates of testing and inoculation.
+We do not see conditions to return to an old 'normal'," the Turkish Medical Association said on Twitter, calling for higher rates of testing and inoculation.

 "Political and economic interests must not take precedence over human life and science," it added.
-Turkey, with a population of 83 million, has administered 8.96 million vaccines in a campaign that began in mid-January.
-More than 7 million people have received the first shot and 1.89 million have received a second.
+Turkey, with a population of 83 million, has administered 9.18 million vaccines in a campaign that began in mid-January.
+More than 7.18 million people have received a first shot and 2 million have received a second.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)